zylitoL/crvnchtime/README.md

 ## Inspiration

-A reimagining of [BLecOpS](https://github.com/shi428/blecop) in Python 3, with more volume heuristics and more features.
+A reimagining of [BLecOpS](https://github.com/shi428/blecop) in Python 3, with more planned volume heuristics and more features.

 Lecture recordings contain numerous segments that are not useful to *watch*, such as the lecturer writing, walking, or thinking without any associated vocal commentary.
 One can get around this inefficiency in one of two ways: speeding up the recording, or skipping around.